Welcome to MusicDayz

 Moby releases his fifth studio album Play on V2 Records.

-A four-day long Bob Dylan Festival enters its second day at Burg Plankenstein castle in Austria.
+A four-day long Bob Dylan Festival begins at Burg Plankenstein castle in Austria.
 Artists appearing include Luigi Catuogno, Who Cares, Peter Del Bello and The Plankenstein Allstars.
 The CD The Plankenstein Tapes is recorded during the event.

-Love/Hate release the album Let's Eat, on Perris Records in the USA.
+LA Guns release the album Shrinking Violet, on Perris Records in the USA.

 Iron Maiden play the first of two nights at The Hammerstein Theatre, New York City, USA.

-Incubus, Primus and Buckethead play at The Riviera Theatre, Chicago, Illinois, USA.
+The Pet Shop Boys play at The Riviera Theatre, Chicago, illinois, USA.

-Virtuoso jazz guitarist Charlie Byrd dies of lung cancer in the King of France Tavern of the Maryland Inn, Annapolis, Maryland, USA.
+Virtuoso jazz guitarist Charlie Byrd dies dies aged 99 of lung cancer at his home in Annapolis, Maryland, USA.

 Jazz saxophonist Grover Washington Jr collapses from a heart attack in a New York City tv studio shortly after taping four songs for a performance on CBS-tv's Early Show.
 He is taken to St. Luke's-Roosevelt Hospital, where he is pronounced dead.